jparedesDS/hltv-scraper/README.md

 - TOTAL_Kills: Total kills of all matchs.
 - %HEADSHOT: Percentage of headshots
 - TOTAL_Deaths: Total deaths of all matchs.
-- K/D_Ratio: KD percentage (Kills, Deaths)
+- K/D_Ratio: KD percentage (Kills, Deaths).
-- DAMAGE/Round:
+- DAMAGE/Round: Damage per round.
-- GRANADE_DMG/Round:
+- GRENADE_DMG/Round: Damage of grenade per round.
-- MAPS_PLAYED:
+- MAPS_PLAYED: Maps played.
-- ROUNDS_PLAYED:
+- ROUNDS_PLAYED: Total rounds played.
-- KILLS/Round:
+- KILLS/Round: Kills per round.
-- ASSISTS/Round:
+- ASSISTS/Round: Assists per round.
-- DEATHS/Rounds:
+- DEATHS/Rounds: Deaths per round.
-- SAVED BY TEAMMATE/Round:
+- SAVED BY TEAMMATE/Round: Efficiency of saved by a teammate.
-- SAVED TEAMMATES/Round:
+- SAVED TEAMMATES/Round: Efficiency of saved by all the team.
 - RATING 2.1: Rating 2.1 of HLTV.

 ## Problems detected
 You can avoid this problem by modifying code in the undetected_chromedriver\__init__.py.

-Go to line 789 (it was not the line in my case) and wrap the time.sleep(0.1) with try-except block here is how the final code look like
+Go to line 789 and wrap the time.sleep(0.1) with try-except block here is how the final code look like
 ```
 try:
   time.sleep(0.1)